Agoric/documentation/main/guides/getting-started/README.md

  If you run into errors during `yarn install`, check that you are on a [supported platform](#platform-requirements) and not native Windows.

  Then make sure you have the relevant developer tools installed.
 For example, on Debian or Ubuntu Linux, run `sudo apt get install build-essential`.
- On MacOS, be sure to install [Xcode](https://apps.apple.com/us/app/xcode/id497799835).
+ On macOS, be sure to install [Xcode](https://apps.apple.com/us/app/xcode/id497799835).

   </details>